wwivbbs/docs/wwivini.md

 ***

 # Overview

+The INI or Initialization file is probably the most enigmatic part of WWIV.
+It provides quick access to the core of configurable options and allows a quite diverse array of system tuning parameters.
+The file is well commented and should be fairly easy to adjust to your particular situation.
+The default file is setup for a generic BBS and should be sufficient for most applications.
 The INI is the home to many core WWIV settings and occasionally 3rd party add-ons append settings to the end of the file.